concert/rage/README.md

 # Realtime Audio Graph Engine (RAGE)

 This library provides abstract audio processing capabilities.
-Units of audio processing can be described by defining "elements" that are executed in a host "audio engine".
-The engine routes audio between elements using a flow graph.
+Units of audio processing can be described by defining "elements" that are executed in a host.
+Taken together these form an audio "engine" that executes an abstract graph representation of audio processing.

 We use the term "element" rather than "plugin" because elements in the audio graph can have a wider processing remit than the pure data transformation